GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-06_satellite_data_R.md

 * Buffer the polygon of Lahntal by 4 km.
 You find a buffer function in the `rgeos` package.
 * Crop the sentinel stack with the buffered polygon.
 * To see if everything worked fine, plot the first layer of your stack.
-* Save the cropped stack as a tif.
+* Save the cropped stack as a tif file.

 ## Have a look